 The following video demonstrates the use of the touchscreen laptop with a total of five windows open on the screen.
 In addition to the windows mentioned above, there is a window containing supplemental reading material from Satori Reader and a window containing the “Mnemonic Dictionary,” which was the precursor to the current Glossary.
 If you would like to be able to look up vocabulary terms quickly while you practice reading, you may open the PDF version of the Glossary in this fifth window.

-We wish you the best of luck with your Japanese reading practice.
+I wish you the best of luck with your Japanese reading practice.